TabithaChelagat/Road_Accident_Excel_Project/README.md

 | Others              | 3424                         |
 | Grand Total         | 417883                       |

+*Summary:*

-Agricultural Vehicle: There were 1,032 casualties involving agricultural vehicles.
+- *Agricultural Vehicle:* There were 1,032 casualties involving agricultural vehicles.

-Cars: The highest number of casualties occurred in incidents involving cars, totaling 333,485 casualties.
+- *Cars:* The highest number of casualties occurred in incidents involving cars, totaling 333,485 casualties.

-Bus: There were 12,798 casualties involving buses.
+- *Bus:* There were 12,798 casualties involving buses.

-Van: The number of casualties involving vans was 33,472.
+- *Van:* The number of casualties involving vans was 33,472.

-Bike: There were 33,672 casualties involving bicycles.
+- *Bike:* There were 33,672 casualties involving bicycles.

-Others: Casualties involving other types of vehicles totaled 3,424.
+- *Others:* Casualties involving other types of vehicles totaled 3,424.

 The data indicates that incidents involving cars resulted in the highest number of casualties.
 Therefore, we will focus our analysis on casualties involving cars to gain deeper insights into the factors contributing to these incidents.

 Approximately 80% of the total casualties involved cars.
 This highlights the significant impact of car-related accidents and underscores the importance of understanding and addressing factors contributing to these incidents to improve overall road safety.

-Next, we analyzed the monthly trend showing the comparison of casualties in the current and previous year.
+Next, we analyzed the ***monthly trend showing the comparison of casualties in the current and previous year***.

 | Month | 2021 Casualties | 2022 Casualties |
 |-------|------------------|------------------|